ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server MUST ignore any values provided in the "key", and "orders" fields in account bodies sent by the client, as well as any other fields that it does not recognize.
-If new fields are specified in the future, the specification of those fields MUST describe whether they may be provided by the client.
+If new fields are specified in the future, the specification of those fields MUST describe whether they can be provided by the client.

 In general, the server MUST ignore any fields in the request object that it does